Index : I

 "There are few great men in history who do not have both their ardent admirers and their virulent traducers.
 Christopher Columbus is no exception.
 But there is one main difference in the case of Columbus.
 We can identify his critics by their religious affiliation or ideology." - Fr.
 John A. Hardon, S.J.

-Having examined some of the ways in which we can contemplate what it means to be In Him, it is fitting to examine how we can respond to Jesus being in us, to contemplate what is offered by Him, to understand that what He offers is possible, and desired by God, for each of us, right here, right now.
+for each of us, right here, right now.
 We must also consider what we must do in order for Him to come to us, to reside within us.

-Without attempting to do justice to an immense subject, let me touch concisely on these issues, with a view to facilitating the resolution of what some consider the principal crisis of today’s missions: 1) How is the Incarnation a valid pattern for Christian missiology, with special reference to the need for adaptation?
+Without attempting to do justice to an immense subject, let me touch concisely on these issues, with a view to facilitating the resolution of what some consider the principal crisis of todays missions: 1) How is the Incarnation a valid pattern for Christian missiology, with special reference to the need for adaptation?
 2) What are the two historical extremes, mistakenly explaining the Incarnation, and how are they relevant to the matter of adaptation?
 3) Authentic Christology as the only valid paradigm for apostolic acculturation.

 Chosen-ness in Christ: Covenant of Divine Consummation, How Do We Respond, The Instrument of Divinization.

-The Power of His Love, The Ultimate Gift, The Participation of the Holy Spirit, The Mystery of Life is Love, The Time for the Fullness of the Revelation of Love.
+The Power of His Love, The Ultimate Gift, The Participation of the Holy Spirit, The Mystery of Life is Love, The Time for the

 "As the title of our conference indicates, we plan to cover two areas of an immense subject: first, to see something of what is Marxism, and then reflect on its influence in the United States." - Fr.
 John A. Hardon, S.J.